cs-ed/edtech-plan-shuff57/README.md

 ### Course

-Advanced Placement Computer Science Principles (APCSP)
+Advanced Placement Computer Science Principles (AP CSP)

 ### Situation

 Provide relevant details about your course and/or school that will influence the decisions in the plan.
 What assets and constraints do you face?
 What is the context of your class, considering demographic and technical resources?

-Currently, Pleasant Valley High School does not offer a computer science course of any kind.
-As described above in the Description I wanted to design and propose a class that was rigorous, approachable and worked well with the technology our students are already familiar with.
+Currently, Pleasant Valley High School (PVHS) does not offer a computer science course of any kind.
+As described above in the Description I wanted to design and propose a class that was rigorous, approachable and worked well with the technology our students have and are already familiar with.
+PVHS is a one-to-one campus where each student is assigned a Chromebook.
+Furthermore, PVHS already has a healthy and robust AP program with students looking for alternatives to the “traditional” AP pathway.
+Lastly, with the recent shift to the block schedule PVHS is in need of more academically inclined electives that meet A-G requirements

-I chose to implement

-PVHS is one-to-one, check with IT to handle the wifi traffic or other constraints

-PVHS already has a healthy AP program, plenty of students to get an AP class running.

-Shift to block schedule, need for academically inclined electives, meets A-G requirements

-The future plan is to expand beyond these two courses and implement a four course series of classes that students may enroll in.
-Broadly described, the thought is to offer a course focused on hardware development that uses primarily Python as its programming language and another course focused primarily on software development utilizing prior knowledge with Java Script, HTML, and other markup languages.
+I chose to implement AP CSP to fill the current void both for its approachable content and rigor.
+Starting with such a low-floor, high-ceiling course allows for us (faculty at PV) to grow our computer science department by introducing even more foundational introductory courses and by implementing courses that extend beyond AP CSP.

+All technical hardware requirements such as wifi network stress have been approved.

 ## Plan